0cjs/unfortunate/notes.md

 - "...confident bullshitters..."
 Melissa Heikkilä, ["How AI-generated text is poisoning the Internet"][mtr221220] _MIT Technology Review,_ 2022-12-20
 - Ian Bogost, ["Is This the Singularity for Standardized Tests?"][bog230321]
+- Emily Bender, "devalue themselves," from ["You Are Not a Parrot,"][ny230301] _New York_ magazine, 2023-03-01.
+Also see "Climbing towards NLU: On Meaning, Form and Understanding in the Age of Data." [[bend20]]

 [welt2202]: https://www.entrepreneur.com/business-news/google-exec-warns-of-ai-chatbot-hallucinations/444842
 [ny230209]: https://www.newyorker.com/tech/annals-of-technology/chatgpt-is-a-blurry-jpeg-of-the-web